Scouting in Minnesota: Parker Scout Reservation

 Central Minnesota Council is home to Parker Scout Reservation, which was established in 1941 by Clyde Parker.
 The Camp sits on 256 acre of wooded land on North Long Lake north of Brainerd, Minnesota.

 Naguonabe Lodge

 The Central Minnesota Council is supported by Naguonabe Lodge #31 of the Order of the Arrow.
 Naguonabe Lodge #31 was founded in 1927.

 Gamehaven Council

 Gamehaven Scouting serves seven counties in southeast Minnesota.
-From its council office located in Rochester MN, its area ranges from Red Wing MN to Winona MN to Owatonna MN and is bordered to the south by Iowa and the east by Wisconsin.

-In Rochester alone, there are more than 2,000 Scouts, including 26 Cub Scout packs (grades first through fifth) and more than 20 Scouts BSA troops (sixth grade through age 18).
-For older youth, Venturing is a high adventure outdoor program while Explorer Posts partner with firms like the Mayo Clinic, Cascade Veterinary Hospital, Gold Cross Ambulance, and Rochester Police to offer career development activities (age 14 through 21, coed).
+From its council office located in Rochester, Minnesota.

 Gamehaven Scouting consists of these districts: